-- the banks.
-3. Plantation programme Plantation will be done along both sides of roads and civic amenities in consultation with the local authorities. social forestry programme will also be conducted in the nearby villages 4.
-Quality of air 24 hourly samples twice a week for one month in each season except monsoon will be collected at the mine site and nearby villages and analyzed.
-5, Noise Excavators used for mining & transportation vehicles used for dispatch of minerals are source of noise pollution at mine site.
-Hence periodical noise monitoring will be done.
-Ear muffs/protective equipments will also be provided for safety of the workers.
-6. Quality and make of water including surface and ground water Mining will not have any impact on surface and ground water, however monitoring of parameters will be done once in each season.
-7. Soil No major impact on soil due to mining operations is expected.
-Soil parameters will be monitored once in two years.
-8. Topography & drainage Mined out area will be replenished every year during monsoon period in each stretches in each block in case of river bed blocks.
-Hence as such no topographical impact will be seen.
-A buffer zone will be left on either side of banks as safety measure.
-There is no stream crossing through the applied area which would show impact on drainage pattern.
+2 Plantati the banks.
+4. Plantation programme Plantation will be done along both sides of the and civic amenities in consultation with the authorities. social forestry programme will also be conduction the nearby villages Quality of air 24 hourly samples twice a week for one more each season except monsoon will be collected the mine site and nearby villages and analyzed 5.
+Noise Exeavators used for mining & transportation vehicles used for dispatch of minerals are some of noise pollution at mine site.
+Hence period noise monitoring will be done, muffs/protective equipments will also be provide for safety of the workers.
+6. Quality and make of water including surface and ground water Mining will not have any impact on surface as ground water, however monitoring of parameter will be done once in each season.
+7. Soil No major impact on soil due to mining operation is expected.
+Soil parameters will be monitor once in two years.
+8. Topography & drainage Mined out area will be replenished every the during monsoon period in each stretches in the block in case of river bed blocks.
+Hence as the no topographical impact will be seen.
+A hark zone will be left on either side of banks as sale measure.
+There is no stream crossing through the application area which would show impact on draining pattern.
 9. Local transport infrastructure Trucks/dumpers are main vehicles running on the road for mineral transportation.
-The present road network is adequate to handle the load of this project.
-Water sprinkling on the haul roads/link roads will be done two times in a day to keep the dust suppressed.
-Also proper parking and traffic management will be followed.
+The present me network is adequate to handle the load of the project.
+Water sprinkling on the haul roads in roads will be done two times in a day to keep the dust suppressed.
+Also proper parking and traffic management of the followed.